compas-dev/tutorials/building-information-modelling/README.md

-from compas.scene import Scene from compas_ifc import IFCModel scene = Scene() model = IFCModel.from_file('data/wall-with-opening-and-window.ifc')
+from compas.scene import Scene from compas_ifc import IFCModel scene = Scene() model = IFCModel.from_file('simple_house.ifc')
 scene.add(model)
 scene.redraw()
 ```

 (IMAGE SHOWING THE IFC MODEL IN RHINO)

-Now with the model loaded into Rhino, we can use this [Grasshopper script]() to generate a parametric wall.

-But before that we need preprocess the existing IFC wall geometry a bit, to make it suitable as the Grasshoper script input.
+The next step is preprocess the wall geometry in Rhino, to make it suitable as the input geometry of our parametric wall.
 ```
-some script to simplify the wall geometry.
+script to simplify the wall geometry.
 ```

 (IMAGE OF SIMPLIFIED WALL GEOMETRY AS INPUT TO GRASSHOPPER SCRIPT)

-Now it's time to run the Grasshopper script to generate the parametric wall.
+Now it's time to run our [Grasshopper script]() to generate the parametric wall.
 We select the simplified wall geometry as the input to the Grasshopper script and bake the output.

 (IMAGE PARAMETRIC WALL GENERATED BY GRASSHOPPER SCRIPT)

 ## Integrate custom geometry into the IFC model, with custom attributes
-The next step is to integrate the parametric wall into the IFC model.
-We can do this by using the `compas_ifc` package to read the parametric wall geometry from Rhino and then replace the existing wall geometry in the IFC model with the new one.
+The next step is to integrate the parametric wall back into our BIM model.
+We can do this by using the `compas_ifc` package to read the parametric wall geometry from Rhino and then replace the existing wall geometry in the IFC model with the newly generated one.

 ```
 script to read the parametric wall geometry from Rhino and insert it into the IFC model.
 ```

-Additionally, we can also add custom attributes to the parametric wall, such as the wall thickness, material, etc.
+Additionally, we can also add custom attributes to the parametric wall, such as the wall thickness, material information about our parametric bricks, etc.
 ```
 script adding attributes and properties to the parametric wall.
 ```